Officer Cadet School, Portsea: The Colours

 OCS Portsea's colours were presented on 1 June 1968, by Prince Philip at the South Melbourne Cricket Ground.
-They consisted of a Queen's Colour with the "OCS motif in the centre" and a Regimental Colour that was an "infantry green flag with the regimental badge, title and moto surrounded by wattle sprigs".
+They consisted of a Queen's Colour with the "OCS motif in the centre" and a Regimental Colour that was an "infantry green flag with the regimental badge, title and motto surrounded by wattle sprigs".
 With the closure of OCS Portsea in December 1985, the school's Colours were laid up.
 On 23 March 1986, the Colours were paraded for the last time and were then laid up in the Anzac Memorial Chapel of St Paul at the Royal Military College, Duntroon, in the Australian Capital Territory.

 The Portsea Memorial Wall

 A Memorial Wall dedicated to OCS graduates who lost their lives on active service was established, overlooking the parade ground, at the OCS location at Portsea and dedicated in 1967.
 The names of these members also appear on tablets overlooking the parade ground at the Royal Military College, Duntroon.
-After Portsea's closure of the memorial wall was carefully dismantled and re-erected within the grounds of the Royal Military College, Duntroon.
+After Portsea's closure, the memorial wall was carefully dismantled and re-erected within the grounds of the Royal Military College, Duntroon.
 Originally this was located outside the Commandant's house, but in 2004 it was moved to Stakey Park on Lavarack Road.
 The Point Nepean National Park staff have respected the tradition and are considering a request that a lasting memorial be re-established in the location of the old memorial wall.